imgeself/imgeself.github.io/_posts/2019-02-19-raytracer-1-little-more-advanced-shading.markdown

 }
 ```

-When trying to implement new materials, I end up getting weird rendering artifacts
+> When trying to implement new materials, I end up getting weird rendering artifacts
 along the way.
-Just looking for them, tracing the ray transport for why the
+Just looking at them and debugging the ray transport for why the
 artifacts happen, is amazingly fun and informative.
-Deep diving the math
-equations and looking derivations of them, also fun and informative.

 When we run this code we get this interesting image.